Artist Statement

 Landscape

-I see paintings everywhere I go - walking to my children’s school, driving to the store, looking out the window.
-Whether looking at the familiar silhouette of Spencer Butte from my balcony or observing an arrangement of flowers, I trust the feeling of recognition in my body, my “North Star,” that tells me the composition is interesting and worthy of painting just the way I see it, no matter how mundane the subject matter might be.
-I often draw a small sketch with pencil in my sketchbook and use that as a guide, or I paint directly on the surface, using my memory as much as observation, especially at times when the thing I saw is momentary and has shifted before my eyes.
+I often start with a quick drawing in my sketchbook, writing color notes in the margins, and use that as a guide to start a painting.
+I paint from observation, but also from memory and notes, especially at times when the thing I saw was momentary and shifted before my eyes.
 I see colors and shapes interacting together like one hears a musical chord or contemplates verses in a poem.
-The cycle of the seasons, moving from the vibrant energy of spring to the contemplative stillness of winter, provides a spiral path on which to walk, and a promise that what I might miss in one season can be found in the next.
-This promise, along with daily drawing and journaling, keeps creative momentum going as I balance the practice of painting with a full family life.
+The cycle of the seasons, moving from the vibrant energy of spring to the quiet stillness of winter, provides a spiral path on which to walk, and a promise that what I might miss in one season can be found in the next.
+This promise, along with my daily drawing and journaling, keeps creative momentum alive as I balance my painting practice with a full family life.

 Still Life (Archive)